Isabella Stewart Gardner Museum theft: Stolen artwork

 The eclectic mix of items has puzzled experts.
-While some of the paintings were valuable, the thieves passed other valuable works by Raphael, Botticelli, and Michelangelo and left them undisturbed, opting to take relatively valueless items like the gu and finial.
-The thieves never entered the third floor where Titian's The Rape of Europa hung, one of the most valuable paintings in the city.
-The selection of works and the brutish ways the thieves handled the artwork has led investigators to believe the thieves were not experts commissioned to steal particular works.
+While some of the paintings were valuable, the thieves passed other valuable works by Raphael, Botticelli and Michelangelo and left them undisturbed, opting to take relatively valueless items such as the gu and finial.
+The thieves did not enter the third floor where Titian's The Rape of Europa hung, which is among the most valuable paintings in the city.
+The selection of works and the thieves' rough treatment of the artwork has led investigators to believe that the thieves were not experts commissioned to steal particular works.
+In addition to the damage inflicted upon the stolen works on canvas which were crudely cut with a blade out of their stretchers, many of the works were then likely rolled up and, in doing so, were probably damaged.
+Furthermore, conservationists have stressed that a failure to properly store most of the stolen works under optimal conservation conditions would also guarantee further damage (if any of the works even remain in existence).

-As Gardner's will decreed nothing in her collection should be moved, the empty frames for the stolen paintings remain hanging in their respective locations in the museum as placeholders for their potential return.
+As Gardner's will decreed that nothing in her collection should be moved, the empty frames for the stolen paintings remain hanging in their respective locations in the museum as placeholders for their potential return.
 Because of the museum's low funds and lack of an insurance policy, the director solicited help from Sotheby's and Christie's auction houses to post a reward of $1 million within three days.
 This was increased to $5 million in 1997.
 In 2017, it was doubled to $10 million with an expiration date set for the end of the year.
 This reward was extended following an outpouring of tips from the public.
 It is the largest bounty ever offered by a private institution.
-The reward is for "information that leads directly to the recovery of all of [their] items in good condition".
+The reward is for "information that leads directly to the recovery of all of [their] items in good condition."
 Federal prosecutors have stated that anyone who willingly returns the items will not be prosecuted.
-The statute of limitations expired in 1995 as well, so the thieves and anyone who participated in the theft cannot be prosecuted.
+The statute of limitations expired in 1995 as well, so the thieves and anyone else who participated in the theft cannot be prosecuted.

 Early leads and people of interest

-The Federal Bureau of Investigation took immediate control of the case on the grounds that the artwork could likely cross state lines.
+The FBI took immediate control of the case on the grounds that the artwork could likely cross state lines.
 Investigators have called the case unique for its lack of strong physical evidence.
-The thieves did not leave behind footprints or hair, and it is inconclusive if the fingerprints left at the scene were from the thieves or museum employees.
-The FBI has done some DNA analysis in the years following as advancements in the field grew.
-Some of the evidence has been lost among their files.
+It is unknown if the thieves left DNA evidence.
+Although fingerprints and footprints were found at the scene, it could not be concluded whether they were from the thieves or from museum employees.
+The FBI has performed DNA analysis in the years following the theft as advancements in the field have grown.
+Some of the evidence has been lost among the agency's files.
 The guards and witnesses in the street described one thief as about 5 ft 9 in to 5 ft 10 in in his late 30s with a medium build, and the other as 6 ft 0 in to 6 ft 1 in in his early 30s with a heavier build.